spuithori/svelte-ionic-app/README.md

 - Webcomponent of ion-page gives known issue on transition (https://github.com/Auroratide/svelte-custom-element-transitions).
 So no webcomponent of ion-page available for now.
 IonPage does seem to work nicely though.

 - Sometimes occuring - TypeError - happening - ypeError: Cannot read properties of null (reading 'offsetHeight') (ion-content) - webcomponent issue? maybe HMR related?

+- Will this work on SvelteKit?
+I had some issues before and thought, let's skip it again.
+But if it works on sveltekit, why not use that one?